giannkas/ecofolder/readme.md

 <a id=chjps14>[CHJPS14]</a>
   Thomas Chatain, Stefan Haar, Loïg Jezequel, Loïc Paulevé, and Stefan Schwoon.
 Characterization of reachable attractors using Petri net unfoldings.
 In Pedro Mendes, Joseph Dada, and Kieran Smallbone, editors, Computational Methods in Systems Biology, volume 8859 of Lecture Notes in Computer Science, pages 129–142.
 Springer Berlin Heidelberg, Cham, 2014. doi: http://dx.doi.org/10.1007/978-3-319-12982-2_10

+<a id=chjps14>[MCK93]</a>
+  Ken McMillan.
+Using unfoldings to avoid the state explosion problem in the verification of asynchronous circuits.
+In Gregor von Bochmann and David Karl Probst, editors, Computer Aided Verification.
+CAV 1992.
+Pages 164-177.
+Lecture Notes in Computer Science, vol 663.
+Springer, Berlin, Heidelberg. https://doi.org/10.1007/3-540-56496-9_14

 ## License